-Moving time can be hectic and stressful, especially that this time you have to deal with two landlords instead of one.
-In the midst of your moving frenzy, you might forget to do an important thing or two, that’s why propertyfinder has put together a move-out checklist for you:
+Moving can be hectic and stressful.
+In the midst of your moving frenzy, you might forget to do an important thing or two.
+That’s why Property Finder put together a checklist to help you out.

 Booking a moving service in advance will give you peace of mind and let you concentrate on other tasks ahead of you.
-Some services would even pack your things for you!
+Some services will even pack your things for you!

 When: 2-3 days before your moving date.

-- You will need your passport copy or Emirates ID copy, and a copy of your new tenancy contract
+- You will need a copy of your passport or Emirates ID, and a copy of your new tenancy contract

 - A small transfer fee will be added to your next bill – the amount of the fee depends on the services you are willing to transfer.